nyaakobot/nyaako/README.md

 # Commands
+add a custom bot reply.
+;addreply <Keywords> -r <ReplyMessage>
+delete a custom bot reply.
+;deletereply <Keywords>
+add a custom bot reaction
+;addreact <Keywords> -r <:emote>
+delete a custom bot reaction.
+;deletereact <Keywords>
-find anime from Anilist -
+find anime from Anilist.
 ;anime <SearchQuery>
-find manga from Anilist -
+find manga from Anilist.
 ;manga <SearchQuery>
-get definitions from Urban Dictionary -
+get definitions from Urban Dictionary.
 ;ud <SearchQuery>
-find torrents from nyaa -
+find torrents from nyaa.
 ;nyaa <SearchQuery>
-find torrents from nyaa by Size (Descending) -
+find torrents from nyaa by Size (Descending).
 ;nyaa <SearchQuery> -s
-find torrents from nyaa by Size (Ascending) -
+find torrents from nyaa by Size (Ascending).
 ;nyaa <SearchQuery> -s!
-find torrents from nyaa by Seeds (Descending) -
+find torrents from nyaa by Seeds (Descending).
 ;nyaa <SearchQuery> -p
-find torrents from nyaa by Seeds (Ascending) -
+find torrents from nyaa by Seeds (Ascending).
 ;nyaa <SearchQuery> -p!
-get more info about a torrent from the search results - ;i <no.>
+get more info about a torrent from the search results.
+;i <no.>
-get magnet link of a torrent from the search results - ;m <no.>
+get magnet link of a torrent from the search results.
+;m <no.>
-download a torrent from the search results -
+download a torrent from the search results.
 ;d <no.>